yohn-dezmon/Forest_Game_v2/docs/README.md

 # Forest Game

 This is a text-based adventure, in which you control a character as he moves through
 different areas within a forested landscape.
+I have written the application from scratch
+except for the files parser.py and lexicon.py which were modified from the exercises
+48 and 49 of Zed Shaw's Learn Python the Hard Way.

 ### Set-up of files: